 Book suggestion: The Heart is a Lonely Hunter by Carson McCullers

 Film suggestion: The Commitments

-Scarlet’s job involves working on our schools programme and making sure that as many people as possible are able to enjoy the festival.
+Another former intern, Scarlet helps to research and create the festival programme, specialising in children and young people’s events.
 She studied English and American Studies at the University of Nottingham, yet controversially decided to do a year abroad in Canada; ask her about anything Canada related (so long as you’re prepared for a lengthy conversation).
 Scarlet considers herself something of a coffee and red wine connoisseur, since she’s usually seen with one or the other in her hand!